MrFundamentals26/Bronana-Bread-website/README.md

 -All HTML files have been updated with comments to explain the code

+-All pages now have a footer

+-Image of employee has been added on about page

+-Button to submit has been added to special orders page

 # References
 ​​CFI, 2020.
 Mission Statement.
 [Online]
 Available at: https://corporatefinanceinstitute.com/resources/management/mission-statement/